jupyter-widgets/ipywidgets/docs/source/dev_release.md

 ### ipywidgets

-edit ipywidgets/_version.py (remove dev from the version and update the frontend version requirement to match the one of `jupyter-js-widgets`)
+edit ipywidgets/_version.py (remove dev from the version and update the frontend version requirement to match the one of `jupyter-widgets-controls`)

 Change `setup.py` `install_requires` parameter to point to new widgetsnbextension version